Women in music: Iranian music

 Traditionally, it has been difficult for woman singers to appear publicly in Iran.
-Women were allowed to perform only for Ta'zieh religious rituals, and men were generally forbidden to listen to women.
+Women were allowed to perform only for ta'ziyeh religious rituals, and men were generally forbidden to listen to women.
 Before the Iranian Revolution, women could sing only in certain circumstances: in private, while working, for other women, or during women's celebrations.
 Since the Revolution, however, women have been permitted to perform as solo vocalists for female audiences and for male audiences as a part of a chorus.

 Qamar ol-Molouk Vaziri (1905–1959) was one of the first woman masters of Persian music.
 Other noted woman musicians include Delkash; Simin Ghanem; Maryam Akhondy, founder of Barbad Ensemble; Persian classical guitarist Lily Afshar; singer Shakila, winner of the Persian Academy Award; the conductor Soodabeh Salem; Afsaneh Rasaei; Pirayeh Pourafar, founder of Nava Ensemble and Lian Ensemble; and Mahsa Vahdat.

 Classical singer Fatemeh Vaezi (commonly known by her stage name Parisa) has given concerts accompanied by a female orchestra.
 After 1986 Maryam Akhondy started working with other Iranian musicians in exile, and in 2000 created the all-woman a cappella group Banu, which sang old folk songs that were part of women's activities and celebrations.
 Singer Sima Bina has taught many female students; Ghashang Kamkar, both male and female.
 She and Vaezi have criticized the patriarchal power structure in Iran for its treatment of woman musicians.